sneha1606/Public-Expenditure-on-Education/README.md

 # Public-Expenditure-on-Education

+*Introduction:*
+Public expenditure is referred to as the expenditure incurred by the central government.
+The purpose of this study is to understand the public expenditure on education.
+The youth in India hold the major population.
+And thus education is considered to play a vital role in the development of the country.
+These analysis aimed to understand the pattern of the spending of the public expenditure that is being dedicated on the educational sector.
+The research carried out is a secondary research, and the data gathered for the conclusion and the analysis has been taken from trusted sources and public sites.
+Statistical methods have been used to derive at the conclusion from the data obtained.

 The SIRP-CODE.py is a part of a research project developed for understanding the trends and analysis of public expenditure on education.

 The code provides the following